 Think of these books, written by a husband and wife, as your virtual visit to their South African game preserve.

-In Whisperer, Lawrence Anthony works to bond with a herd of wild elephants he has agreed to allow into his preserve.
+In Whisperer, written by Lawrence Anthony and Graham Spence, Anthony works to bond with a herd of wild elephants he has agreed to allow into his preserve.

-In Kitchen, his Parisienne wife Francoise Graham Spence struggles to keep the Thula Thula preserve open after she’s widowed in 2012.
+Kitchen is written by Katja Willemsen and Anthony’s Parisienne wife Francoise Graham Spence.
+In it Spence struggles to keep the Thula Thula preserve open after she’s widowed in 2012.

 17. Out of Africa